 Enchiladas rojas are best to eat as soon as they’re out of the pan, you can still store the ingredients separately:

 - Sauce lasts for up to 3 days in the fridge and up to 3 months in the freezer.
 Read our recipe and guide for enchilada sauce for more tips.

-- Tortillas can be also stored in the fridge and freezer for the same amount.
-Especially if they’re homemade!
+- Tortillas can be also stored in the fridge for up to a week and in the freezer for up to 4 months.

-- Last, cooked and shredded chicken can be placed in airtight containers and kept in the fridge for a couple of days, or place in zip bags and store in the freeze for a couple of months.
+- Cooked and shredded chicken can be placed in airtight containers and kept in the fridge for a couple of days, or place in resealable bags and store in the freeze for 2 months.